Acidity is an important parameter that defines the quality of extra virgin olive oil.

 - Virgin olive oils have acidity between 0.8% and 2%.

 - The acidity level of extra virgin olive oil is never higher than 0.8%.

 The acidity of olive oil increases as olive oil gets exposed to oxidants and aggressive environments.

-A not long time ago, the olive oil labels had acidity levels displayed, but since acidity confused consumers, the new EU legislation changed.
+Not long ago, the olive oil labels had acidity levels displayed, but since acidity confused consumers, the new EU legislation changed.
 Currently, there is no acidity level posted on labels.
-The acidity level is allowed to be on the label only when provided with values for wax, peroxide, and UV-absorption.
+The acidity level is allowed to be on the label only when provided with wax, peroxide, and UV-absorption values.